Guruh-dev/Guruh-dev/README.md

 💻Tech enthusiasts

-📱 I make video on instagram anything about programing and cyber https://www.instagram.com/guruhdev/
+📱Here is my instagram anything about Programing and Cyber Security update https://www.instagram.com/guruhdev/

 </>I create anything with programing languange like:

-tools, software, website, design, AI/ML with Deep Learning and more😀
+tools/software, website, design, AI/ML with Deep Learning and more😀

 🐍My favorite programing language is python